dakotah-hurda/psql-testing/README.md

     python -m venv .
     ```

-3. Install all python dependencies:
+3. Active the virtual environment on your machine.

     ```
+    path/to/cloned/repo/Scripts/activate
+    ```

+4. Install all python dependencies:
+   ```
    pip install -r requirements.txt
    ```

-4. Add all relevant variables to [the .env file.](https://github.com/dakotah-hurda/psql-testing/blob/main/.env.template) Make sure to rename the .env.template file to simply '.env'.
+5. Add all relevant variables to [the .env file.](https://github.com/dakotah-hurda/psql-testing/blob/main/.env.template) Make sure to rename the .env.template file to simply '.env'.

     > :warning: NEVER share access to this file!

-5. Edit the STATIC_VARS in [collect_eigrp.py](./collect_eigrp.py#227-232) lines 227-232 to your values.
+6. Edit the STATIC_VARS in [collect_eigrp.py](./collect_eigrp.py#227-232) lines 227-232 to your values.

-6. Run the python script
+7. Run the python script

     ```
     python collect_eigrp.py
     ```

-7. Pray it works!
+8. Pray it works!
 The output from the script in your terminal should give you a clue on it's status.
 You can also query your PostgreSQL database for results.